disnet/disnet.github.com/index.markdown

 On the tubes
 ------------

-You can also find me in various other places around the [tubes](http://www.youtube.com/watch?v=f99PcP0aFNE).
+I also exist in various other places around the [tubes](http://www.youtube.com/watch?v=f99PcP0aFNE).
 You can find me on
 [Facebook](http://www.facebook.com/disnet),